Shoalhaven Landfill Gas Abatement Facility (Revoked)

 Project Information:

-The Shoalhaven Landfill Gas Abatement Facility (Revoked) is a landfill gas capture project located at the West Nowra Recycling and Waste Depot, approximately 5km west of the central business district of Nowra, New South Wales.
-Originally registered in August 2013, the project operated within the Shoalhaven City Council's primary waste management facility.
-The site is situated in a region defined by a mix of forestry, peri-urban development, and light industrial land use, sitting just inland from the NSW South Coast.
+Shoalhaven Landfill Gas Abatement Facility (Revoked) is a landfill gas project located at the West Nowra Recycling and Waste Depot in Mundamia, approximately 5km west of Nowra in New South Wales.
+Registered in August 2013, the project was situated within a 14.5-hectare waste processing site surrounded by native bushland.
+The broader Shoalhaven region features a mix of coastal environments, state forests, and agricultural land uses such as dairy farming.